myramade/hbcu_alexa/build.md

 * Under the *Skill builder checklist*, double click **Invocation Name**.
   > *Notice that **Invocation** on the left-side of the screen is now highlighted.*
 * On the **Invocation** page, the **Skill Invocation Name** is populated with your skill name.
-* Change the skill invocation name - Type **yo world** in the box.
+* Change the skill invocation name - (for example, you could use **yo world**).
 Keep in mind that this name cannot contain capital letters.
   > *Anytime you make a change you will need to click **Save Model***.

 ## Intents